winne27/fhem.js/README.md

      socket = IO.socket(url, options);
      socket.connect();

-**On client you can emit the following async requests:**
+**On client you can emit the following async requests (fast response with minimized data):**

   * 'getValueOnce'         : requests a value from fhem once
   * 'getValueOnChange'     : subscribes delivery of a single updated value by a websocket connection
   * 'getAllValuesOnChange' : subscribes delivery of all updated values by a websocket connection

+**On client you can emit the following async requests (slower response with much more data):**

+  * 'getDeviceOnChange'     : subscribes delivery of a single updated device in JsonList2 format
+  * 'getAllDevicesOnChange' : subscribes delivery of all updated devices in JsonList2 format

 Example:

     socket.emit('getValueOnChange','fhem-device-name');

-For catching the response define a listener.
+For catching the response define a listener with label 'value' in the first case and label 'device' in the second case.

 Java example: